Minimum-CD/cd-manifesto/content/FAQ/_index.md

 "If the pipeline says everything looks good, that should be enough - it forces the focus on what 'releasable' means." - Dave Farley

+For a comprehensive guide on building deterministic pipelines, see [Deterministic Pipeline](/minimumcd/deterministic/).

 ## What is Application Configuration?

 The term "Configuration" is overused and underdefined across the industry.
 We embrace [The Twelve-Factor App config](https://12factor.net/config) definitions where "config" is environment specific (varies by deployment) and "application config" is internal to the app and does NOT vary by environment.

+For a comprehensive guide on managing application configuration, see [Application Configuration](/minimumcd/appconfig/).

 ## What is an immutable artifact?